Mr-Fluuff/StellarRolesAU/README.md

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Guesser Spawn Chance | -
+| Number Of Assassins | 0-3
-| Chance That The Guesser Is An Impostor | -
-| Guesser Number Of Shots Per Game | -
+| Number Of Shots Per Game | -
-| Guesser Can Shoot Multiple Times Per Meeting |  -
+| Can Shoot Multiple Times Per Meeting |  -
-| Guesses Visible In Ghost Chat | -
 | Guesses Ignore The Medic Shield | -
-| Evil Guesser Can Guess The Spy | -
+| Can Guess The Spy | -
-| Both Guesser Spawn Rate | -
-| Guesser Can't Guess Snitch When Tasks Completed | -
+| Can't Guess Snitch When Tasks Completed | -

 -----------------------